Logo L&E Global

 The open-ended contract is the usual form of employment.
 Alongside this kind of employment contract, there are alternative more flexible forms of contract, such as the fixed-term agreement.
 As of 25 June 2015, fixed-term employment contracts are regulated by sections 19–29 of Legislative Decree no. 81 of 15 June 2015, as amended by Law Decree no. 87 of 12 July 2018 (converted with amendments into Law no. 96 of 9 August 2018).
 According to such discipline:

-• a further term, in any case no longer than 24 months, may be applied only subject to the presence of at least one of the following “conditions” related to:
+- An additional term, in any case no longer than 24 months, may be applied subject only to the presence of at least one of the following “conditions” related to:

 – temporary and objective needs, not correlated to the ordinary company’s activity;